rvroessel/firebase-course/README.md

     cd firebase-course
     npm ci

-Note:***REMOVED****We recommend using npm ci, instead of npm install**.
+Note: **We recommend using npm ci, instead of npm install**.
 This will ensure that you use the exact dependency versions set on package-lock.json, unlike npm install which might potentially change those versions.

 # To run the Development UI Server